naokatoh/3d-airplane/README.md

 - This is my very first attempt to create a scrollytelling story with 3D image
-- Sorry the article is not much contexts!

 # Tech& Skill I used here